sandstone-mc/sandstone-documentation/docs/getting-started/intro.md

 ---
 import GitHubButton from 'react-github-btn'

-Sandstone is a Typescript library for Minecraft Datapacks.
+Sandstone is a Typescript library for Minecraft Datapacks & Resource packs.
 It allows easy creation, debug and sharing of Minecraft functions, loot tables, predicates etc...

 ## Features